 The Colorado Front Range Trail is a partnership between Larimer County, the Cites of Fort Collins and Loveland, Great Outdoors Colorado and the Colorado Department of Transportation.
 For more information about the Colorado Front Range Trail, email Zac Wiebe or phone (970) 619-4534.

-Project Update: Larimer County, Loveland and Fort Collins were awarded two grants, totaling $800,000 to build a 2.2-mile section of the Colorado Front Range Trail.
+Project Update: Larimer County, Loveland and Fort Collins were awarded two grants totaling $800,000 to build a 2-mile section of the Colorado Front Range Trail.
 The Colorado Front Range Trail - Loveland to Fort Collins Connection will connect Loveland's Recreation Trail with Fort Collins' Fossil Creek Trail, between Lemay Avenue and Timberline Road.
-Construction of this shared-use path is planned in the spring of 2017.
+Construction of this shared-use path started in June of 2017 and should be complete by September of 2017.
 Project update from Larimer County Engineering